tanvirnwu/Basics-of-APIs/Introduction to APIs: How API Work? | Structures of API | PART 1.md

 ## Introduction
 -------
-An API (Application Programming Interface) is a set of protocols and tools for building software applications.
-It acts as a bridge that allows different software programs to communicate with each other.
-APIs define the methods and data formats that developers can use to interact with the software components, whether they are part of the same system or belong to external services.
-For instance, when you use an app on your phone to check the weather, the app uses an API to request data from a remote server.
+An Application Programming Interface (API) is a set of protocols and tools for building software applications.
+It acts as a bridge that allows different software programs to communicate.
+APIs define the methods and data formats developers can use to interact with the software components, whether they are part of the same system or belong to external services.
+For instance, when we use an app on our phone to check the weather, the app uses an API to request data from a remote server.
 The API handles this interaction, ensuring that the app can display the information without needing to understand the details of how the server retrieves the weather data.
 APIs are essential in modern software development, enabling seamless integration and function sharing across diverse platforms and services.

 ![](https://www.googleapis.com/download/storage/v1/b/kaggle-forum-message-attachments/o/inbox%2F12922590%2F8e90e10d27e9feedf34050a82ab06de9%2FAPI-01.jpg?generation=1708853441263425&alt=media)
 -------
 ## Working Process of APIs
-An Application Programming Interface (API) is a set of protocols that allows different software applications to communicate.
+An API is a set of protocols that allows different software applications to communicate.
 It consists of:

 **Endpoints:** Each endpoint, typically a specific URL, represents a distinct function the API provides, like querying a database or posting data.